-This authentic recipe for Drago's charbroiled oysters was given to me from the horse's mouth -- Tommy Cvitanovich who owns Drago's Seafood Restaurant with his parents, Drago and Klara Cvitanovich, in New Orleans and Metairie, La., and now in Jackson, Miss.
+This authentic recipe for Drago's charbroiled oysters is from the horse's mouth—Tommy Cvitanovich, who owns Drago's Seafood Restaurant with his mother, Klara Cvitanovich, in New Orleans and Metairie, La., and now in Jackson, Miss.

-When I told him I was not an oyster lover, Cvitanovich said, "This is the perfect dish for those who want to enjoy oysters in their unadorned form but can't or won't eat them raw.
+Cvitanovich says, "This is the perfect dish for those who want to enjoy oysters in their unadorned form but can't or won't eat them raw.
 Once you start eating these charbroiled ones, you won't be able to stop.
 Don't attempt this without freshly shucked oysters and an outdoor grill."

-Tommy Cvitanovich developed the recipe more than 20 years ago in response to the raw oyster scare circulating at the time.
-Since oyster stock is the best liquid to cook seafood in, he says, he knew charbroiling oysters would produce a good result, especially since it was a take-off on his already popular grilled red fish.
+The restaurateur developed the recipe more than 20 years ago in response to the raw oyster scare circulating at the time.
+Since oyster stock is the best liquid to cook seafood in, he says, he knew charbroiling oysters would produce a good result, especially since it was a take-off on his already popular grilled redfish.
 His new menu item took off like a shot.

 The Cvitanovich family is of Croatian descent and it was Croatian sailors who brought their fishing skills and hard-work ethic to Louisiana in the 1800s to soon dominate the oyster farming trade, which has become one of Louisiana's largest industries.
 It's not surprising that Croatians would be such great fishermen.
-Its huge coastline along the Adriatic Sea is the source of income for the majority of the inhabitants living there, in cities like Dubrovnik, where Drago and Klara are from.
+Their huge coastline along the Adriatic Sea is the source of income for the majority of the inhabitants living there, in cities like Dubrovnik, where Klara and her now-deceased husband, Drago, emigrated from.

 - 1 teaspoon black pepper